mietek/research/src/mi/index.lagda.md

 ## A

--  P. Aczel (1978) [“The type theoretic interpretation of constructive set theory” ](mi.Aczel1978.html)
+-  Aczel (1978) [“The type theoretic interpretation of constructive set theory” ](mi.Aczel1978.html)

 ## B